In this tutorial, I will be discussing how you can list all databases, users, and collections in the mongo shell in easy ways.

 Developers might work on several projects at once.
 You simply cannot have one database with different collections for different projects.
 It is always advisable you use separate databases for separate projects.

 You might as well want to add new users with varying privileges and access controls in the future for your big project.
-At that time, having a single database isn’t a feasible solution.
+At that time, having a single database wasn’t a feasible solution.

 Well, when you work on multiple projects, it calls for adding a dedicated database.
 This also calls for checking and navigating between those databases as and when you want to work in them.
-Let us see 3 methods on how we can list all databases in the mongo shell to be able to work in them.
+Below are 2 methods to list all databases in MongoDB shell.

-- Start your MongoDB server to automatically open your mongo shell.
-If your mongo shell does not open automatically, you can run the mongo.exe file in your system.
+Start your MongoDB server to automatically open the Mongo shell.
+If the shell does not open automatically, you can run the mongo.exe file in your system.

 show dbs